matthewlong29/PareAndFlourish_Site/_posts/2016-11-07-three-ways-to-implement-self-care-now.md

 <hr class="secondary">

 Don’t let the stressors of the world blow out your candle.
 Spend this week trying to implement self-care at least once.
 What is your favorite self-care practice?
-Let us know in the comments!
-Look for our next post on building a capsule wardrobe.